 Here's the yummy part.
 What do we get to eat?
 Yes, "we," because you know I'm tasting everything I'm feeding my kids.
 You know, to make sure it's not poisonous.

 Little Spoon offers different staged purées for babies, as well as healthy, clean meals for toddlers and kids up to 6 years old.
+They start with single ingredient blends and work up to transition meals, even offering transition-to-table food finger foods.
 They also offer a line of pouches for all ages called Smoothies.
-Their USDA organic-certified menu is 100% plant-based and allergies are accommodated.
-You can customize your menu or follow the Little Spoon plan to select seasonal meals based on your little one's age.
+Their USDA organic-certified menu features a diverse range of ingredients (over 100!) and all big 9 allergies are accommodated.
+You can customize your menu or follow the Little Spoon plan to select a range of blends featuring seasonal ingredients based on your little one's age.

 Meanwhile, Yumi offers purées for babies (single foods and blends) along with small bites (puffs) for toddlers up to 2 years old.
 Their organic menu rotates weekly and you can also customize your menu or allow Yumi to choose for you.